 Praia Santa Maria

-This is a nudist beach that’s right after Camillo beach.
-I just found the trail by sheer luck because it was already my 7th time on Ponta da Piedade boardwalk.
+This is a nudist beach that’s right after Camillo Beach.
+I just found the trail by sheer luck because it was already my 7th time on the Ponta da Piedade boardwalk.

 It isn’t easy to get to this beach at all.
 The hike to reach this beach gets very steep at the end.
 There was no one on this beach when I went.